Cosimo III de' Medici: Marriage of the Grand Prince Ferdinando

 Cosimo went about arranging a marriage for his elder son, Ferdinando, in 1686.
 He ushered him into the marriage as the other Tuscan princes, Francesco Maria de' Medici and Gian Gastone de' Medici, were sickly and unlikely to produce children.
-The main suitors were: Violante of Bavaria, a Bavarian princess, Isabel Luisa of Portugal (the heiress-apparent of Portugal), and the Elector Palatine's daughters.
+The main suitors were: Violante of Bavaria, a Bavarian princess, Isabel Luisa of Portugal (the heiress-apparent of Portugal) and the Elector Palatine's daughters.

 Negotiations with the Portuguese were intense, but stalled over certain clauses: Ferdinando and Isabel Luisa would live in Lisbon, Ferdinando would renounce his right to the Tuscan throne unless the Infanta's father, King Peter II, remarried and had male issue, and if Isabel Luisa became Queen of Portugal, and Cosimo III, Gian Gastone and Francesco Maria died without any male heirs, Tuscany would be annexed by Portugal.
 Ferdinando rejected it outright with the fullest support of Louis XIV, his great-uncle.
-Cosimo's eyes now fell upon Violente of Bavaria.
-Choosing her would strengthen ties between France—where Violente's sister was the dauphine—and Bavaria.
-There was only one obstacle in the way, Ferdinando II, Cosimo's father, impartially advised Violente's father, Ferdinand Maria, to invest a huge sum into a bank.
+Cosimo's eyes now fell upon Violante of Bavaria.
+Choosing her would strengthen ties between France—where Violante's sister was the dauphine—and Bavaria.
+There was only one obstacle in the way, Ferdinando II, Cosimo's father, impartially advised Violante's father, Ferdinand Maria, to invest a huge sum into a bank.
 Soon after the Elector deposited the sum, the bank collapsed.
 Ferdinand Maria still had sore feelings; Cosimo consented to the reduction of her dowry accordingly to reimburse the Elector.
 Ferdinando was unimpressed with his wife.
-Violente, however, electrified the Grand Duke.
+Violante, however, electrified the Grand Duke.
 He wrote, "I have never known, nor do I think the world can produce, a disposition so perfect..."

 Royal Highness

 Duke Victor Amadeus II of Savoy procured the style Royal Highness from Spain and the Holy Roman Empire in June 1689, infuriating Grand Duke Cosimo, who complained to Vienna that a duke was inferior status to a grand duke, and proclaimed it "unjustly exalted...since the House of Savoy had not increased to the point of vying with kings, nor had the House of Medici diminished in splendour and possessions, so there was no reason for promoting one and degrading the other."
 Cosimo also played upon all the times Tuscany provided financial and military assistance to the Empire.
-The Emperor, anxious to avoid friction, suggested that Anna Maria Luisa should marry the Elector Palatine to compensate for the affront.
+The Emperor, anxious to avoid friction, suggested that Anna Maria Luisa should marry Johann Wilhelm, Elector Palatine to compensate for the affront.
 The Elector Palatine, two years later, several months before his marriage to Anna Maria Luisa, went about acquiring the aforesaid style for Cosimo and his family, despite the fact that they had no claim to any kingdom.
 Henceforth, Cosimo was His Royal Highness The Most Serene Grand Duke of Tuscany.